Campo de Exterminio is the debut L.P. from Holocausto. Released in February

 has quite a chaotic feeling, but the structure becomes more apparent with repeated listens.

-screams that are reminiscent of "Funeral Rites", from Sepultura's Morbid Visions L.P.
-The early moments of this song
+demonic screams that are reminiscent of "Funeral Rites", from Sepultura's Morbid Visions L.P.
+The early moments of

-are some of the most memorable of the album.
+this song are some of the most memorable of the album.
 After the intro section, the song bursts forth at a relentless pace.
-Rodrigo

-and Guerrilheiro both handle the vocals, here.
-This is one of the longer and more complex songs on the record, showing a lot
+Rodrigo and Guerrilheiro both handle the vocals, here.
+This is one of the longer and more complex songs on the record, showing

+minutes.
 It is fast-paced and energetic but, ultimately, this is filler.
-The lyrics describe, is grisly detail, the supposed atrocities
+The lyrics describe, is grisly detail, the supposed

-of the Nazis; speaking of Jews being burned or eaten by dogs, Mengele's experiments and the scenery around the Auschwitz Holiday
+atrocities of the Nazis; speaking of Jews being burned or eaten by dogs, Mengele's experiments and the scenery around the

 "The laws of life